Under fire for abuses, Egypt releases human rights strategy to mixed reviews

-Sissi released the document days before the Biden administration announced it would impose new human rights-related conditions on $130 million of the around $1.3 billion in assistance the United States provides to Egypt each year.
+Sissi released the document days before the Biden administration announced it would impose new human-rights-related conditions on $130 million of the around $1.3 billion in assistance the United States provides to Egypt each year.

 The conditions include that Egypt end prosecutions in Case 173, which investigated civil society and rights groups, and either drop charges or release 16 individuals whose names have been raised by U.S. officials with the Egyptian government.